HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### CLM:watmin_switch ###

-`CLM:watmin_switch`: (integer) Switch for the values of minimal soil moisture checked and set during updating CLM's soil moisture `h2osoi_vol`.
+`CLM:watmin_switch`: (integer) Switch for the values of minimal soil moisture checked and, if lower, set during updating CLM's soil moisture `h2osoi_vol`.

-Default setting is `0`: Use CLM3.5 / CLM5.0 values of minimal soil
+Default setting is `0`: Check and set `0.0`, i.e. no negative values are allowed.
-moisture according to the used version.

 - `3`: CLM3.5 values: Check if SM in state vector is less than `0.00`.
 If yes, set SM to `0.05`.